Author: Andre Leo Rusavuk

 Claims about what can, cannot, and must be are pervasive to many areas of thinking.
 We now better understand what they mean and how to try to tell whether they are true or false.

 Modality is present in daily thinking and scientific theorizing and is pervasive to philosophy.
 For examples, ethical reasoning presumes that there are different possible actions we could do and some that we must do: consequentialists typically state their theory in modal terms, that we must perform the best possible action (see Introduction to Consequentialism by Shane Gronholz).
-The free will debate results from tensions between thinking that, given the past, we must act in certain ways and thinking that there are many possible choices we could make, and there is the related issue of whether it must be possible that you do other than what you actually do in order to be morally responsible for your actions (see Alternate Possibilities and Moral Responsibility by Rebecca Renninger and Free Will and Moral Responsibility by Chelsea Haramia).
+The free will debate results from tensions between thinking that, given the past, we must act in certain ways and thinking that there are many possible choices we could make (see Free Will and Free Choice by Jonah Nagashima), and there is the related issue of whether it must be possible that you do other than what you actually do in order to be morally responsible for your actions (see Alternate Possibilities and Moral Responsibility by Rebecca Renninger and Free Will and Moral Responsibility by Chelsea Haramia).
 A common idea of God is that of a being who must have certain attributes (see Attributes of God by Bailie Peterson); ontological arguments for God’s existence involve claims that reflection on the concept of God shows that such a being must exist or necessarily exists (see The Ontological Argument for the Existence of God by Andrew Chapman); some arguments from evil, however, claim it is impossible that God exists, given the amount and types of evils in the world (see The Problem of Evil by Thomas Metcalf).
 Epistemologists ask if it is possible that you have false beliefs about what seem to be even the clearest and obvious matters (see Descartes’ “I think, therefore I am” by Charles Miceli).
 Metaphysicians ask what changes could occur to you, yet you continue to exist, and is necessary for your continued existence (see Origin Essentialism by Chad Vance).
 Indeed, some might argue that modal claims are necessary for a topic to be philosophical: it is not possible that a topic be philosophical yet there are no modal claims closely related to the topic.

 Modal concepts also apply to events or things that happen, e.g., that you could win a prize.
 Since events can be understood in terms of the claims or propositions that represent those events, the claim “you could win a prize” is a possible truth, or is possibly true.